GeoStat-Framework/GSTools/docs/source/index.rst

 Gaussian Covariance Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This is an example of how to generate a 2 dimensional spatial random field (SRF) with a gaussian covariance model.
+This is an example of how to generate a 2 dimensional spatial random field (:any:`SRF`) with a :any:`Gaussian` covariance model.

 .. code-block:: python